-Today, Shelby and Courtney are discussing Fantastic Four 4, originally released February 13th, 2013.
+Today, Shelby and Jack are discussing Fantastic Four 4, originally released February 13th, 2013.

 Shelby: With Valentine’s Day still fresh on my mind, I’ve been pondering the question, “How do you show someone you love them?”
 Personally, I’m a sucker for the small moments: the little inside jokes, the quietly personal reminders from one person to another that they are, in fact, loved.
 Don’t get me wrong, the big, grand gesture of LOVE definitely has its place as well.
 Sometimes, it isn’t enough to just let the person you love know it; you want the world, nay, the universe to know it as well.
 For some, that means touching and surprisingly well choreographed video proposals.
 For Reed Richards, it means travelling back through time and affecting the development of an entire race to leave himself a reminder to tell his wife what she means to him.
 Try beating that, viral flash mob proposals.

 The Richards family, Johnny, and Ben are in for a treat; they get to meet with an alien race on an Earth-like world.
 It’s a good thing, too; people are starting to feel a little cooped up and grumpy, especially Ben.
 The aliens tell the Fantastics about an ancient cave painting they discovered that seems, well, a little familiar…